URiem/worldtravellog/README.md

 I would like to thank:

 - My mentor Brian O'Hare for his feedback, advice, guidance, and support on this and the previous three projects!
-- Cohort facilitators Kay Welfare and Paul Thomas O'Rirodan, for their general advice on the management of the course, pointing us to a plethora of resources to help with the projects, and always being there to answer questions.
+- Cohort facilitators Kay Welfare and Paul Thomas O'Rirodan, for their general advice on the management of the course, pointing us to a plethora of resources to help with the projects, and always being there to answer questions during the lovely Wednesday morning cohort chats.
 - The invaluable Slack community with 'the usual suspects' that have come through numerous times to help troubleshoot bugs and overcome implementation hurdles.
 - The tutors at tutor support which I, surprisingly, did not need to contact much during this project (the 'Slackers' were just so on the ball!) but when I did they were always quick and efficient at resolving my issues.
 - My husband, Matt, for his encouragement and support along the way.